-There is a bit more leniency with casual/slang spelling in song lyrics than in spoken dialogue.
+There is a bit more leniency with more frequent casual/slang spelling in song lyrics than in spoken dialogue.
 For example, shortening the indefinite article "ein" to "'n"-as in "wie 'n Vulkan"-is acceptable when the audio calls for it.

-Translation Credits
+Translator Credits

-There should not be a subtitle for a translation/translator credit.
+There should not be a subtitle for a translator credit.